Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 The first function returns the time complexity (`n`), whereas the second function returns the memory complexity (`0`).
 Thus, this is the estimation of a brute force algorithm.

-*__<I think it would make sense to explain the difference between problem and optimization parameters first, thats not obvious for everyone and might lead to confusion.>__* An important thing to recognize here is, that the two functions only compute the complexity of the algorithm for a given set of optimization parameters.
+*__<I think it would make sense to explain the difference between problem and optimization parameters first, that's not obvious for everyone and might lead to confusion.>__*

+An important thing to recognize here is, that the two functions only compute the complexity of the algorithm for a given set of optimization parameters.
 These function do *not* iterate over a set of optimization parameters, nor they try to improve upon the given parameters in any way.
 They are only computing the complexity based on the given parameters.
 Note that the current definition of the time complexity does not use any optimization parameters.
-To see how to make use of optimization parameters see [of how to add an optimization parameter](#Adding an optimization parameter)
+To see how to make use of optimization parameters see [of how to add an optimization parameter](#Adding-an-optimization-parameter)

 *__<Andre: These links are not working it seems... or does it just not work in the pycharm viewer?>__* Now let us call the `DUMMYEstimator` via the `test.py` script with parameter `n=100`, i.e.,